Off-payroll Working IR35 (Reform of Intermediaries Legislation)

 Overview of the Reforms

-On 6 April 2017, reforms in Tax legislation take effect which impacts on how the University pays certain suppliers.
-The legislation is referred to as the Intermediaries Legislation (IR35) or also sometimes known as ‘Off-Payroll working’.
-The reforms result in increased responsibilities on public sector organizations.
-For the purposes of this legislation the University is deemed to be a public sector organization.
+On 6 April 2017, reforms in Tax legislation took effect, impacting how the University pays certain suppliers.
+The legislation is referred to as the Intermediaries Legislation (IR35) or also sometimes known as ‘Off-payroll working’.
+The reforms result in increased responsibilities on public sector organisations.
+For the purposes of this legislation, the University is deemed to be a public-sector organization.

 It is critical for the University to establish the correct tax treatment before the services have been provided.

 The generally accepted definition of a PSC is a limited company that typically has a sole director, the contractor, who owns most or all the shares.
 The contractor’s PSC generally supplies professional services to end-user clients, either directly or via an agency.
 The professional services are delivered by the contractor who is also the owner and director of the business.

 The reforms require Universities and other public sector bodies to assess whether or not any individuals who supply services to the University as a sole individual trader or via an intermediary (such as a personal service company (PSC), partnership or an agency) fall within the Off-payroll Working IR35 rules.

 Prior to 6 April, the individual or agency was responsible for determining whether PAYE and National Insurance were due.
 From 6th April 2017 the responsibility to determine the employment status (for tax purposes) of such individuals transferred to the University.

 If the individuals providing the services meet HMRC criteria, the University will be required to pay for the individual’s services via payroll and the University will need to deduct PAYE and National Insurance from invoiced payments.
 As a result, the University will also have to pay the employer liability, approximately 15% of the cost of employing such individuals.

 The changes will affect all payments made on or after 6 April 2017, even if the payments are related to services provided before then.